reddcoin-project/python-OP_RETURN/README.txt

 * OP_RETURN_store(data, testnet=False)

-  data is the string of raw bytes to be stored testnet is whether to use the bitcoin testnet network (False if omitted)
+  data is the string of raw bytes to be stored testnet is whether to use the reddcoin testnet network (False if omitted)

 * Returns: {'error': '<some error string>'}
        or: {'txids': ['<1st txid>', '<2nd txid>', ...],